ThomasDLi/faseless/README.md

 # faseless
 Anonymous and open source social media site.
-Programmed in Next.JS, backend in FastAPI.
+Programmed in Next.JS, backend in FastAPI, data stored with MongoDB.

 ### dependencies